dafny-lang/rfcs/0005-ordered-quantification.md

 }
 ```

-There is no builtin support for automatically tracking the enumerated values so far, as there is for
+There will not initially be any builtin support for automatically tracking the enumerated values so far, as there is for
 `iterator` values (see https://dafny-lang.github.io/dafny/DafnyRef/DafnyRef#sec-iterator-types).
 It is straightforward to track these values manually, however: